cyraxjoe/cherrypy-ask-sdk/README.rst

     stable.

-If you already have a skill built using the ASK SDK skill builders, then you only need to do the following, to set this up in your flask app:
+If you already have a skill built using the ASK SDK skill builders, then you only need to do the following to set this up in your CherryPy application:

 .. code-block:: python